 Note: To set a default From address to be used regardless of User assigned to the Ticket, edit the Response Email Address for your Parent Client under Settings > Email Integration.

-Things you need to know about customising your Templates.
+Things you need to know about customizing your Templates.

 Below is the IncidentNew.template as an example for configuration:

-- Make sure to back-up the Customised Email Templates as it will be overwritten once an Upgrade is made.
+Make sure to back up the Customized Email Templates as it will be overwritten once an Upgrade is made.

 The following are the relevant Fields that can be included in the Template: Incidents Template

 Below are the parameters that you can use in you Template, these can be used in the Subject Line of the Alert which will be used in the first line on the Template, or they can be used for the body of the Email Template.